District Health & Safety Committee

 Specific Required Activities of the District Health & Safety Committee:

-- Meet at least quarterly
+- Meet at least monthly, but not less than quarterly

 - Prepare, distribute and maintain written records of the meetings